Smoothness of components of the Emerton-Gee stack for $\text{GL}_2$: Passage to the Emerton-Gee stack

 \end{proof}

-\begin{proof}[Proof of Proposition \ref{quasifiniteness-prop}] Let $R$ be an arbitrary $\mathbb{F}$-algebra, and let $\M, \mathfrak{N} \in \mathcal{X}(\tau)(R) \cong [X/G](R)$ be two Breuil-Kisin modules that become isomorphic after inverting $u$.
+\begin{proof}[Proof of Proposition \ref{quasifiniteness-prop}] Let $R$ be an arbitrary $\mathbb{F}$-algebra, and let $\M, \mathfrak{N} \in \mathcal{X}(\tau)(R) \cong [X/G](R)$ be two Breuil-Kisin modules equipped with an isomorphism after inverting $u$.
 By Proposition \ref{finite-presentation-of-irred-component}, the Frobenius matrices of $\M$ and $\mathfrak{N}$ can be written in the form described in the statement of Lemma \ref{B-i} (after passing to an affine cover of $\text{Spec }R$ if necessary).
 Denoting the Frobenius matrices of $\M$ by $\{F_i\}_i$ and those of $\mathfrak{N}$ by $\{G_i\}_i$, the isomorphism between $q(\M)$ and $q(\mathfrak{N})$ is described by invertible matrices $\{B_i\}_i$ satisfying (\ref{base-change-Bi}).
-Lemma \ref{B-i} shows each $B_{i} \in \text{GL}_2(R[\![v]\!])$; we further claim that each $B_i$ is upper triangular mod $v$.
-If this is true, then by comparison with the form of inertial base change matrices for $\eta'$-eigenspace, the set $\{B_i\}_i$ gives an isomorphism between $\M$ and $\mathfrak{N}$.
+Lemma \ref{B-i} shows each $B_{i} \in \text{GL}_2(R[\![v]\!])$ and all are upper triangular mod $v$.
+Hence, by comparison with the form of inertial base change matrices for $\eta'$-eigenspace, the set $\{B_i\}_i$ gives an isomorphism between $\M$ and $\mathfrak{N}$.
 Therefore, $X \times_{\mathcal{X}(\tau)} X \to X \times_{\mathcal{Z}} X$ is an isomorphism.
 Using \ref{diagonal-is-isom}, the diagonal of $q$ is an isomorphism (the argument for this is the same as in the first paragraph of the proof of Lemma \ref{candidate-presentation-is-etale-mono}).
 Therefore, $q$ is a monomorphism.

-To justify the claim, we continue using the notation of the proof of Lemma \ref{det-B-i}.
-Since each $k_i$ is $0$, (\ref{e}) gives us: